Parameterized Complexity of Efficient Sortation: Parameterizing by the Number of Commodities

-For an \pfixed instance $(D,K,T)$ and $v\in V(D)$, we define the \emph{type} of $v$, denoted by $\calP(v)$, as the set of routed commodities with paths using $v$ (i.e., $\calP(v) = \{(s,t,P)\mid (s,t,P)\in K,\allowbreak P$~contains~$v\}$).
-In \cref{lem:comm_fixed_equiv_subset} below, we show an equivalence between an \pfixed instance and an \pfixedgen instance with a nontrivial set $F$ of flexible vertices.
-To define this set $F$, we use the following definition.
+For an \pfixed instance $(D,K,T)$ and $v\in V(D)$, let the \emph{type} $\calP(v)$ of $v$ be the set of routed commodities with paths using $v$ (i.e., $\calP(v) = \{(s,t,P)\mid (s,t,P)\in K,\allowbreak P$~contains~$v\}$).
+In \cref{lem:comm_fixed_equiv_subset} below, we reduce \pfixed instances to \pfixedgen with a nontrivial set $F$ such that there are only few non-flexible vertices.
+To define $F$, we build on the following definition.